Passwordless

 If a username has been rejected, it is still possible to allow the User to update it and have the new one moderated again.

-Whether or not the User’s email has been verified.
+Whether or not the User’s primary email identity has been verified.
+This does NOT indicate whether phone number identity types are verified.

 For additional information, see these tutorials: